okuvshynov/rlscout/README.md

 2. A/B player to play against model/mcts/etc.
 3. Introduce reading from TT to MCTS rollouts
 4. Train a good model and use it for ordering in A/B
-5. web UI to visualize games and pplayer thoughts
+5. web UI to visualize games and player thoughts

 ### How to make distributed TT?